0xPolygonID/tutorials/mkdocs/docs/verify-with-zkp-application-level/zk-login-workflow.md

 Focusing of the scope, it contains:

 - `id`, uniquely identitfies the request
-- `circuit_id`, describes the type of circuit that must be used to generate the proof
+- `circuit_id`, describes the type of circuit that must be used to generate the proof.
+It can be `credentialAtomicQuerySig` or `credentialAtomicQueryMTP` depending on whether the requested claims was published via a Digital Signature or by adding it to the Claims Tree.
 - `rules` that must apply by the user when generating the proof such as:
   - `query`, that includes `allowed_issuers`, which is an array of IDs of allowed issuers, and a set of requirement `req` for that specific claim, for example that the value `birthday` inside user's Claim is less than (`$lt`) 2000/01/01.
   - `schema` includes the `url` of the claim JSON schema and `type` of the claim requested